John Conroy: Early life

+On 26 December 1808, Conroy married Elizabeth Fisher, the daughter of Colonel Benjamin Fisher, in Dublin.
+This helped facilitate his rise through the ranks although not to the extent which Conroy felt he deserved.
+Conroy served in Ireland and England under Benjamin, mostly performing administrative duties.
+He was promoted to second captain on 13 March 1811 and appointed as adjutant in the Corps of Royal Artillery Drivers on 11 March 1817.
+Together, Conroy and Elizabeth had six children: Edward, Elizabeth, Arthur, Stephen, Henry and Victoria.
+Edward married Lady Alicia Parsons, the daughter of Lawrence Parsons, 2nd Earl of Rosse, with whom he had the chemist John Conroy.
+Stephen served in the Coldstream Guards, and Henry served in the Grenadier Guards along with serving as the aide-de-camp to Sir Edward Blakeney, the Commander-in-Chief, Ireland.
+Victoria married Sir Wyndham Edward Hanmer, 4th Baronet, in 1842.

 Employment with the Kents

 Through the connection of his wife's uncle, Conroy came to the attention of Prince Edward, Duke of Kent and Strathearn, the fourth son of King George III.
 Conroy was appointed as an equerry in 1817, shortly before the Duke's marriage to Princess Victoria of Saxe-Coburg-Saalfeld.
 An efficient organiser, Conroy's planning ensured the Duke and Duchess' speedy return to England in time for the birth of their first child.
 The child was Princess Alexandrina Victoria of Kent, later Queen Victoria.

 While the Duke of Kent had promised Conroy military advancement, he was still a captain by the time of the Duke's death in 1820.
 Conroy was named an executor of the Duke's will, though he was unsuccessful in persuading the dying man to name him Victoria's guardian.
 Aware that he needed to find another source of revenue quickly, Conroy offered his services as comptroller to the now-widowed Duchess of Kent and her infant daughter.
 He retired from military service on half-pay in 1822.